 Towards the end of the proofing time, preheat oven to 425F.

-Spray the baguettes with water using a clean kitchen spray bottle.
+Spray the baguettes with water.

 Make a swift yet controlled slash at a 45 degree angle on each baguette with a sharp knife or baking lame (Step 4).